-Eating foods that contain a lot of serotonin can raise 5-HIAA levels in the urine.
-Such foods include, bananas, plantains, kiwi, certain nuts, avocado, tomatoes, and eggplant.
+Some foods, including bananas, plantains, kiwi fruit, certain nuts, avocado, tomatoes, and eggplant, contain a lot of serotonin and can raise 5-HIAA levels in the urine.
 Medicines, including cough syrup and acetaminophen (Tylenol), can also affect the results.
-These substances should be avoided before urine and blood tests for carcinoids.
+Ask your doctor what you should avoid before having urine or blood tests for carcinoids.

-Other commonly used tests to look for carcinoids can include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), substance P, and gastrin.
-Drugs that lower stomach acid called proton-pump inhibitors (such as omeprazole/Prilosec®, lansoprazole/Prevacid®, esomeprazole/Nexium®, and many others) can make CgA and gastrin levels high even when carcinoid tumors aren’t present, and so patients need to be off these drugs when these levels are drawn.
-Depending on the tumor’s location and on the patient's symptoms, doctors might do other blood tests as well.
+Other common tests to look for carcinoids include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), substance P, and gastrin.
+Medicines that lower stomach acid called proton-pump inhibitors (such as omeprazole/Prilosec®, lansoprazole/Prevacid®, esomeprazole/Nexium®, and many others) can make CgA and gastrin levels high even when carcinoid tumors aren’t present.
+If you take any of these medicines, talk to your doctor about what you need to avoid before having these blood tests.
+Depending on the tumor’s location and your symptoms, your doctor might do other blood tests as well.

 Some of these tests can also be used to show how well treatment is working, since the levels of these substances tend to go down as tumors shrink.